ranon-rat/tendence-/README.md

 # tendence-
-the first version i make it with javascript but javascript for calculus is shit and now are make it with golang
+this is my first project with golang, is shit the first version i make it with javascript but javascript for calculus is shit and now are make it with golang